How to set up your Customer Data Platform team

 Infrastructure CDPs allow teams to manage user privacy properly by providing control over the use of customer data.
 By standardizing data at the collection point, infrastructure CDPs enforce governance and privacy rules before data is distributed to internal and external systems.
 This not only maximizes the effectiveness of 1st party data, but also allows organizations to fulfill corporate policies and support compliance requirements of GDPR, LGPD (Brazil), APPI (Japan), and CCPA.

-Setting up your team of customer data excellence
+Setting up your Customer Data Platform team

 To ensure your CDP is adequately positioned to provide these benefits to your organization, it’s important for key stakeholders to collaborate on decisions around data planning, identity architecture, and data governance.
 Our most successful customers have set up a team of “customer data excellence” to tackle these cross-functional questions.